What is ColorTherapy?

 Realizing that by taking the time to develop, inform and gain the support of others, they can greatly increase commitment, leading to improved overall performance.
 Creating "buy-in" can be easy, and is vital to the success of a team.

 Healing properties: Orange is warm, cheering, non-constricting.
 Orange has a freeing action upon the body and mind, relieving repressions.
 Orange shows new possibilities and other options in life.
-Stimulates creative thinking and enthusiasm, and helps assimilate new ideas
+Stimulates creative thinking and enthusiasm, appetite, oxygen to the brain and helps assimilate new ideas

 Stimulates adrenal and heart activity.
 Strengthens contact with your life purpose.
 For